Examples of artificial intelligence adoption across industries

 3. Forecast accuracy rose by 20%, increasing profit from electricity sales.
 Fluid Analytics monitors wastewater quality: AI analyzes 400 million gallons a day and helps prevent disease and flooding.
 Risks.

-4. Power grids are critical infrastructure, so cybersecurity and resilience to external threats matter.
+4. Power grids are critical infrastructure, so cybersecurity and resilience to external threats are essential.

 5. The costs of installing sensors and collecting data are high.